S3 method for class 'mid.breakdown'

 terms

-an optional character vector specifying the terms to be displayed.
+an optional character vector specifying which terms to display.

 width